 Manure storage facilities and manure collection areas need to be constructed and managed properly to protect groundwater and surface water from the potential impacts of manure constituents.
 When a manure storage facility will no longer be used, proper closure techniques are needed to continue the protection of groundwater and surface water.
-The following table provides those closure requirements.
+Table 1 provides those closure requirements.